-Indicator 2015/16 2016/17 2017/18 Upper limits on variable rate exposure 25% 25% 25% Upper limits on fixed rate exposure 100% 100% 100%
+Indicator 2016/17 2017/18 2018/19 Upper limits on variable rate exposure 25% 25% 25% Upper limits on fixed rate exposure 100% 100% 100%

-- 5. For liquidity planning processes the Council aligns the duration of its investments with the Council's anticipated spending requirements, up to a maximum of five years.
-This therefore sets the percentage of the investment portfolio that will be invested for more than 364 days. - 6.
-The following table compare the Council's current overall cash flow requirement, which is a combination of its capital expenditure programme and revenue cash flow.
+5. For liquidity planning processes the Council aligns the duration of its investments with the Council's anticipated spending requirements, up to a maximum of five years.
+This therefore sets the percentage of the investment portfolio that will be invested for more than 364 days.

+6. The following table compare the Council's current overall cash flow requirement, which is its capital expenditure programme.
 This sets out the percentages that are then used to set the financial limits for investments in each time period.
 This sets the maximum limit as to how much can be invested for a period greater than 364 days.